-Coco Chanel designs revolutionized fashion in the 1920s, and remain on the cutting edge of fashion today.
+Coco Chanel designs revolutionized fashion in the 1920s, and remain the bleeding edge of fashion today!

 With their stripped down lines, vibrant use of color and texture, addition of hats and scarves for visual interest Chanel's designs were a popular addition to the world of 1920s fashion.